-Actually, personal banker job can be completely subjective depending upon the relationship between the customer and their personal banker – the personal banker can act as a companion to the customer’s requirement suggesting him the best and the worst.
+Actually, a personal banker job can be entirely subjective depending upon the relationship between the customer and their personal banker – the personal banker can act as a companion to the customer’s requirement, suggesting him the best and the worst.

 Personal Banker Job – Education Qualification Required

-A personal banker should be very good in accounts and financial analysis.
-Hence a Bachelor in Finance (or a bachelor’s in finance related topic) is very helpful, nevertheless, another degree in graduation is acceptable, but the post-graduation requires Finance-related study.
+A personal banker should be outstanding in accounts and financial analysis.
+Hence a Bachelor in Finance (or a bachelor’s in finance-related topic) is beneficial.
+Nevertheless, another degree in graduation is acceptable, but the post-graduation requires Finance-related study.